Nozoomhs/atrecto_bussines_report_system/Blueprint.md

 **Cost Considerations:**
 - We can cut costs on optional parts of the system, especially with leaving out ElasticSearch/Cognitive Search.
 - We can leave out Service Bus as well and start using it if we need to upscale.
-- In case we would have actual data of the amount of emails we need to process we could lay out a cost plan, but considering email lengths and storage spaces this should not blow up.
+- In case we would have actual data of the amount of emails we need to process, we could lay out a cost plan, but considering email lengths and storage spaces this should not blow up.

 **Scalability considerations:**
 - Partitioning by ingest_date and/or thread_id prevents single monolithic files and enables partition pruning.
 We could schedule a merge on ingestion-time small files to 128–512 MB Parquet targets with 64–128 MB row groups.
 This balance eliminates the small-file problem while preserving enough files per partition to achieve high parallelism.
 The storage would have the structure for example: */messages/ingest_date/{thread}/message_part-0000.parquet*